kojoashiadey/Alx_DjangoLearnLab/README.md

+Here’s a polished rephrased version of your **README.md**:

+---

-LibraryProject
+# LibraryProject

-This is my first Django project, created as part of the Introduction to Django assignment.
+This is my first Django project, created as part of the *Introduction to Django* assignment.

-Steps Completed
+## Steps Completed

-Installed Django successfully
+* Installed Django successfully

-Created a new project named LibraryProject
+* Created a new project named **LibraryProject**

-Ran the development server without errors
+* Ran the development server without errors

-Began exploring Django’s default project structure
+* Began exploring Django’s default project structure

-Key Files
+## Key Files

-settings.py → Contains the project’s configurations
+* **settings.py** → Contains the project’s configurations

-urls.py → Defines the URL patterns and routing
+* **urls.py** → Defines the URL patterns and routing

-manage.py → Command-line tool to interact with the project
+* **manage.py** → Command-line tool to interact with the project

+---

+Would you like me to also expand this README to include **how to run the project** (installation + run commands) so it looks more professional for GitHub?